The town has welcomed a number of celebrities who left their stamp on particular spots. Brief overview of the stars in Lausanne.

 As for Coco herself, she is buried in the Bois-de-Vaud cemetery.
 Her grave is easily recognisable as it is covered in white flowers and adorned with five lions, her favourite animal.

 Assuredly, the Sauvabelin woods attract stars in need of peace and quiet.
 In 1982, David Bowie acquired the huge Château du Signal that he left 15 years later.
-In the meantime, he maintained a low profile in Lausanne – to such an extent that his civil wedding was celebrated in the Town Hall, as for any other Lausanne citizen.
+In the meantime, he maintained a low profile in Lausanne – to such an extent that his civil wedding was celebrated in the Town Hall next to the Place de la Palud, as for any other Lausanne citizen.
 The ceremony took place in front of four people, amongst whom the civil registrar, who recently declared having been “very moved, as the parties involved had attached incredible importance and fervour to it”.
 Which goes to show that Lausanne also has its romantic side.